neuro-actions/mlflow/README.md

-# Run your personal MLFlow server on top of Neu.ro platform with neuro-flow
+# Run your personal MLFlow server on the Neu.ro platform with neuro-flow

 This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [MLFlow tracking server](https://www.mlflow.org/docs/latest/tracking.html).
-You might use it to track your ML experiments and model trainings as well as deploying the models to production using our [MLFlow2Seldon integration](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon)
+You can use it to track your ML experiments and model training as well as to deploy models to production using our [MLFlow2Seldon integration](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon)

-MLFlow action exposes several parametes, two of which are mandatory: `backend_store_uri` and `default_artifact_root`.
+The MLFlow action exposes several arguments, two of which are mandatory: `backend_store_uri` and `default_artifact_root`.

-## Usage example could be found in [.neuro/live.yaml](.neuro/live.yaml) file.
+## Usage example could be found in the [.neuro/live.yaml](.neuro/live.yaml) file.

-## Arguments description
+## Arguments

 ### `backend_store_uri`

-URI to the storage, which should be used to dump experiments, their metrics, registered models, etc.
+URI of the storage which should be used to dump experiments, their metrics, registered models, etc.
-More information could be found [here](https://mlflow.org/docs/latest/tracking.html#backend-stores).
+You can find more information [here](https://mlflow.org/docs/latest/tracking.html#backend-stores).

 #### Examples

-Postgres server as a job within the same project:
+* Postgres server as a job within the same project:
 ```
 args:
 	backend_store_uri: postgresql://postgres:password@${{ inspect_job('postgres').internal_hostname_named }}:5432
 ```

-SQLite persistent on a platform disk.
+* SQLite persistent on a platform disk.
-This also implies adding the respective disk with the mount path `/some/path` to the `volumes` argument.
+This also implies adding the respective disk's mount path `/some/path` to the `volumes` argument.
 ```
 args:
     backend_store_uri: sqlite:///some/path/mlflow.db
 ```

+* Regular file.
-Regular file.
-In this case "MLFlow registered models" functionality will not work.
+In this case, the *MLFlow registered models* functionality will not work.
-In order to use model registry functionality, you must run your server using a database-backed store (see note [here](https://www.mlflow.org/docs/latest/tracking.html#backend-stores)).
+In order to use this functionality, you must run your server using a database-backed store (see the note [here](https://www.mlflow.org/docs/latest/tracking.html#backend-stores)).
 ```
 args:
     backend_store_uri: /path/to/store